crcdng/tezos-dev-resources/list.md

 * PyTezos "A Python library for interacting with Tezos blockchain, testing smart contracts, and writing Michelson scripts." https://pytezos.org/ (MIT License)

 * SmartPy "The SmartPy language is available through a Python library for building and analyzing Tezos smart contracts.
-It comes with various tools: a compiler that generates Michelson code, a simulation engine, a contract explorer, etc." https://smartpy.io/ (MIT License) **SmartPy is my recommendation for quick experiments and introductory blockchain coding on Tezos**
+It comes with various tools: a compiler that generates Michelson code, a simulation engine, a contract explorer, etc." https://smartpy.io/ (MIT License) SmartPy also has an online IDE so you don't have to install anything to start coding: https://smartpy.io/ide.    **SmartPy is my recommendation for quick experiments and introductory blockchain coding on Tezos**

 Note that despite the name, SmartPy also offers a TypeScript implementation.